 Indonesia - Citra Marga Nusaphala Persada building more toll roads

 The Jakarta Globe reports that Citra Marga Nusaphala Persada, the privately owned infrastructure firm, is planning to spend around US$200 million (Rp.2 trillion) on new projects.
-It has a 62.5% share of a 22.8-kilometer toll road, connecting Antasari, in South Jakarta, and Depok in West Java.
+It has a 62.5% share of a a 22.8-kilometer toll road, connecting Antasari, in South Jakarta, and Depok in West Java.

 Philippines - Call to scrap VAT on tolls and subsidies for private toll roads